Learn how to draw a winter landscape with moonlight shadows on white snow. It’s a great study in contrast.

 Winter landscape drawing projects needn’t be complicated and involve lots of fancy supplies.
 This one is pretty simple, focuses on silhouettes of trees on a moon lite night, and can be made with just a couple of crayons and a black marker.

 This drawing would also make an excellent example of one of the Principles of Design — Contrast.
 The black trees that cast a shadow against the white snow, are so much more striking than say brown trees against green grass.
 It’s a great way for students to learn how much impact contrast can have in their work.

-- How to Draw a Winter Landscape (click to download a PDF)
+- How to Draw a Winter Landscape (see above)

 - Drawing paper

 - Black marker